Our goal is help new refugee families settle in and become members of our community. To achieve this, Open Doors offers the following programs.

 As with anyone who will have contact with refugee families, prospective welcomers first have to have a background check.

-A waiting list currently exists for those interested in becoming volunteer welcomers.
-If you would like to be placed on the waiting list, or if you or someone you know would like to participate in the program as a refugee newcomer, please contact Sam Van Akkeren (email@example.com).
+We are currently in need of volunteer welcomers who speak either Arabic, French, Swahili, Kinyarwanda, Dari, or Pashto.
+A waiting list currently exists for English-only volunteer welcomers.
+If you would like to get involved or if you know someone who would like to participate in the program as a refugee newcomer, please contact Sam Van Akkeren (email@example.com).

 One of the goals of Open Doors is to help new arrivals develop new skills to help them become more independent.
 Hence, we’ve put together a Skill-Building Program to foster and encourage newcomers to learn new skills.
 This program provides a modicum of cost-sharing to help pay for training.